devanshbatham/ip2cloud/README.md

 # Supported Cloud Providers

-The data folder contains ranges for the mentioned cloud providers, feel free to add any number of providers' ranges.
+The `data` folder contains IP address ranges for the following mentioned cloud providers, and you are welcome to add IP address ranges for any number of additional providers.

 - [x] Alibaba Cloud (Aliyun)
 - [x] Amazon Web Services (AWS)